How to make a ribbon wreath with plaid ribbon and a burlap bow for your front door for the holidays! So easy to make!

 A wreath of this size would have cost a lot more if I bought it ready-made.

-- 18″ wreath form (affiliate link)
+- 18" wreath form

-- black pipe cleaners (affiliate link)
+- black pipe cleaners

 - scissors to cut pipe cleaners

-- 3 3/4″ plaid ribbon, 50 yds (mine had wires in it)
+- 3-¾" plaid ribbon, 50 yds (it needs to have wire in it)

-To get started, I used 1/2 a pipe cleaner to tie down the end of the ribbon to the frame and made a loop, tying the loop down with a pipe cleaner.
-A little disclaimer here…I needed the hubs to help me with pictures (if you’ve been here before you know that he hates to touch my camera) and he agreed, after finished it, so I had to take a small section of the completed wreath apart to show you how I made it.
+To get started, I used ½ a pipe cleaner to tie down the end of the ribbon to the frame and made a loop (3-4" tall), tying the loop down with a pipe cleaner.

-I worked my way around the whole frame making a loop and tying each one down with a pipe cleaner.
+I worked my way around the whole frame making a loop and tying each one down with ½ a pipe cleaner.

-As I worked my way around, I made sure I kept the loops at the same height and tied them close together (otherwise you can see the wire frame when you twist the loops).
+As I worked my way around, I made sure I kept the loops at the same height (3-4") and tied them close together (otherwise you can see the wire frame when you twist the loops).

-Once I was done making all the loops, it was time for some pulling action.
-I grabbed a loop and pulled it to the inside of the frame.
+Once I was done making and tying all the loops, it was time for some pulling action.

 Then I took the next loop and pulled it the opposite way, to the outside of the frame.
-I worked my way around the frame pulling each loop one way or the other.